May 29, 2024

 4. Clear Aligners (Invisalign)

-Description: Clear aligners are a modern alternative to traditional braces.
+Description: Clear aligners are a modern alternative to traditional dental braces.
 Invisalign is the most well-known brand, but there are other options as well.

 How They Work: